 Disconnect everything, take real-time snapshots of infected computers, virtual machines, and storage devices.
 Know what data was impacted, what’s potentially corrupted, and which of your critical systems need to be up and running — and back up your data.

 3. Trace the attack.

-Audit can assist forensic teams to identify where the attack took place, which is typically through a website or email.
-Forensic teams may build a schematic of the attack sequence to illustrate the timeline, motivation, and the origin of the attack information included in data files, binary, scripts, and the attack characteristics — which will be crucial in a later step to share with authorities.
+Audit can assist forensic teams in identifying where the attack took place, which is typically through a website or phishing emails.
+Forensic teams may build a schematic of the attack sequence to illustrate the timeline, motivation, and origin of the attack information included in data files, binary scripts, and the attack characteristics, which will be crucial later to share with authorities.

 4. Assess the impact.

-When faced with ransomware, your first instinct may be to launch into a remedial action plan immediately, but this can waste precious time and effort as the infection spreads.
+When faced with a ransomware incident, your first instinct may be to launch into a ransomware action plan immediately, but this can waste precious time and effort as the infection spreads.
 Before you kick off defensive and corrective actions, take a step back from the chaos and perform a comprehensive assessment of the damage.
 Internal audit can propose the following analysis efforts to establish the what, who, when, and where of the incident: